qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - fast clean and brilliant
 - brilliant love it
 - it is brilliant submitted
-- where have you been all my email days very fast and easy to set up
+- all my email days very fast and easy to set up
 - really fast and easy to set up
 - simple and fast easy to use its great
 - easy and fast i just love it